A Measurement of Gravitational Lensing of the Cosmic Microwave Background Using SPT-3G 2018 Data: Data

 \subsection{Time-ordered Data to Maps}

 The data processing methods are similar to those in \citetalias{dutcher21} with a few major differences.
 We summarize the steps and differences in this section.

 We start with the time-ordered data (TOD) from the detectors and calibrate them using observations of two Galactic star-forming $\textsc{HII}$ regions: RCW38 and MAT5a (NGC3576).
 To reduce the low-$\ell$ noise from atmospheric fluctuations and detector wafer temperature drifts, we subtract a 19th-order Legendre polynomial and remove modes corresponding to multipoles $\lesssim 300$ along the scan direction from the TOD for each constant-elevation scan.
 Additionally, we apply a common-mode filter where we calculate the averaged signal across all detectors within the same wafer and frequency band and subtract the averaged signal from each detector's TOD for the corresponding detector group.
 The common-mode filter is more efficient at removing atmosphere noise correlated among the detectors, as compared to individual detector filtering, which primarily addresses uncorrelated low-frequency noise.
 We apply a filter that passes frequencies corresponding to $\ell < 6000$ to the TOD for individual scans to avoid aliasing of high-frequency signal and noise beyond the spatial Nyquist frequency of the two-arcminute map pixel.
 To avoid undesired oscillatory features when we fit a polynomial or other filtering templates to the TOD around bright sources, we mask point sources matching one or more criteria of above 6~mJy, 6~mJy, and 12~mJy at 95~GHz, 150~GHz, and 220~GHz in the TOD when constructing the filter templates for the above filters.
 The masks for all frequency bands are the same and contain all the sources mentioned above.
 This masking is applied to the TOD for each detector, zero-weighting samples within a certain radius from the location of the point source while leaving other weights at unity.
+The TOD masking radius is $3'$ for sources with maximum flux across the frequency bands between 5 and 20 mJy, $5'$ for sources greater than 20 mJy, and $5'$ for galaxy clusters.
 The point source regions, just as the rest of the TOD, have the filtering templates subtracted, and are then binned to maps.
 This is different from the map-level inpainting and masking discussed in Sec.~\ref{subsect:mask_inpaint}.

 After filtering, detector weights are calculated based on their noise in the frequency range corresponding to the angular multipole range of $300< \ell < 2000$ with our telescope scanning speed.
 We calculate the weights in multipole space instead of frequency space and with the low side of the multipole range set lower compared to \citetalias{dutcher21}.
 This effectively down-weights observations with high low-$\ell$ noise, allowing the noise properties for different observations to be statistically similar among themselves.